plokhotnyuk/jsoniter-scala/README.md

 - Support of compilation to a native image by GraalVM

 There are configurable options that can be set in compile-time:
-- Ability to read/write numbers of containers from/to string values
+- Ability to read/write numbers from/to string values
 - Skipping of unexpected fields or throwing of parse exceptions
 - Skipping of serialization of field values that matched with defaults which is defined in the primary constructor can be turned off to force serialization of that values